Presentation & research topics

 Design of resilient controllers for extreme and rare events in energy systems.
 Example: control of a microgrid with an energy storage taking into account the risk of failure of the main grid.

-Jesse James has been a postdoc researcher at SATIE laboratory, ENS Rennes since July 2021.
+Jesse James has been Data scientist at the Distribution grid operator SRD, since 2022, after a postdoc in Reinforcement Learning at SATIE laboratory, ENS Rennes.

 Amanda ABREU (2019)